LispCookbook/cl-cookbook/dynamic-libraries.md

 which is more readable.

 `define-api` outlines the structure of the library code to be created, specifying the error map, types, functions, and their order (`:literal` is used for comments in this case).
-The function `call-callback` uses previously defined types for its arguments: the `callback` type for the first argument named `fn` and the `:char-buffer` type for its second argument `out_buffer`.
-The `:function-prefix` option means the actual name of the exported function will be `callback_call_callback`.

 `define-aggregate-library` defines the entire library, specifying what should be included and in what order.